Business College Overview

 Students with undergraduate degrees in business and those from non-business disciplines are equally encouraged to apply for a Lamar MBA.
 The MBA is a highly respected vehicle for enriching undergraduate study in science and engineering, liberal arts, and the social and behavioral sciences as well as for adding depth to the traditional undergraduate business disciplines.

-Students entering the Lamar MBA with undergraduate degrees in business from an accredited business school will likely have satisfied the graduate leveling work, and all of the nine leveling courses may be waived.
+Students entering the Lamar MBA with undergraduate degrees in business from an accredited business school will likely have satisfied the graduate leveling work, and all of the four leveling courses may be waived.
 The MBA will then consist of 36 semester hours (12 courses), including eight core courses and four elective (concentration) courses.

 Dual Degrees offered: